-A definitive guide to the Mother Vine’s purpose, effects, ceremony, dangers, benefits, side effects, cost, and overall experience for Westerners
+A definitive guide to answer the question... "what is ayahuasca and why participate in an ayahuasca ceremony?". (the Mother Vine’s purpose, effects, ceremony, dangers, benefits, side effects, cost, and overall experience for Westerners

 If you’re just beginning your research into Ayahuasca, you’ve landed well.
 Welcome.
 We at Retreat Guru aspire to guide you on your journey to your first experience with the “Vine of the Soul.”